 - The fear of no longer knowing who you are and reality.

-- You’ve been fed lies of you’re not good enough and your subconscious believes the narcissist’s words.
+- You’ve been fed lies that you’re not good enough, and your subconscious believes the narcissist’s words.

 And so many more.
-These doubts and fears are scary, some are real things you have to face, you know you need to face them and break free.
-It can be overwhelming, others have done it and you can two, one step at a time.
+These doubts and fears are scary, and some are real things you have to face.
+You know you need to face them and break free.
+It can be overwhelming, others have done it, and you can too, one step at a time.
 It’s time to face those fears, jump over them one by one and rebuild your life into a much more positive happier future.

-The fear is real and it is normal you are far from alone and you don’t need to do it alone.
+The fear is real and normal, you are far from alone, and you don’t need to do it alone.

-The narcissist controls people through fear, you can not wait to overcome this, you have to take safe actioned steps.
+The narcissist controls people through fear, and you can not wait to overcome this.
+You have to take safe actioned steps.

-Living in daily fear can be temporary if you face your fears walk straight through it and break free.
-Or stay and continue to live In fear.
+Living in daily fear can be temporary.
+If you face your fears, walk straight through them and break free.
+Or stay and continue to live in fear.

-Choose your pain wisely, the pain of staying is long term, the pain of leaving is temporary if you continue to work on you.
+Choose your pain wisely.
+The pain of staying is long term; the pain of leaving is temporary if you continue to work on yourself.